Combination puzzle: Production

 The Sudoku Cube was invented by veteran toy maker Jay Horowitz, a puzzle inventor who primarily reproduced older toys for the collectibles market.
 Horowitz first encountered the original Sudoku puzzle when a woman sitting next to him on a plane ride explained it to him.
 After being introduced to the puzzle, Horowitz wanted to introduce the puzzle to the games business, and had the idea of combining it with the Rubik's cube.
 Horowitz already had access to molds for the Rubik's Cube, as he owned the Ideal Toy Company which owned molds.
 Horowitz worked for a month until he figured out how to combine the two puzzles together, and then when he figured it out, he "did not sleep for three days" while he worked out how to best arrange the numbers to create 18 unique Sudoku puzzles within the cube.
 Horowitz then patented the numerical design that he created.
 Mass production was completed in China by American Classic Toy Inc, a company belonging to Horowitz.
 The product was sold in the United States in retailers such as Barnes & Noble and FAO Schwarz and sold for $9.87 each.
 The price was chosen specifically because each number only appears once.

 Marketing

-Horowitz promoted his new product in at toy fairs such as the 2007 American International Toy Fair and Hong Kong Toys and Games Fair.
+Horowitz promoted his new product at toy fairs such as the 2007 American International Toy Fair and Hong Kong Toys and Games Fair.
 Adrienne Citrin, the spokeswoman for the Toy Industry Association, mentioned that Sudoku fans who felt like they had mastered the original paper version of the puzzle were interested in the new product.
 The product was originally launched in the US and then sold internationally, exporting to Spain, France, South Africa and the United Kingdom.
 Shortly after release, there were several imitator products sold on Amazon under the name "Sudokube".